d3rrick/ordered-concurrently/README.md

 # Ordered Concurrently
-A go module that processes work concurrently and returns output in a predefined order
+A go module that processes work concurrently and returns output in a channel with a predefined order

 # Usage
 ## Import package